kevingstewart/acme-aio-lab/acme-aio-readme-dns-01.md

   ```
 </details>
 <details>
   <summary>4.
-Certificate request (newOrder)</summary>
+Certificate request (newOrder service)</summary>
   <br />
   The client is now request to request a new certificate.
-To do that it makes a POST request to the "newOrder" service URL, and in that request it supplies a similar (base64-encoded) **protected** block, a (base64-encoded) **payload** block that contains an "identifiers" array of domain names (the certificate domains requested), and **signature** block.
+To do that it makes a POST request to the "newOrder" service URL, and in that request it supplies a similar (base64-encoded) "protected" block, a (base64-encoded) "payload" block that contains an "identifiers" array of domain names (the certificate domains requested), and "signature" block.
 The provider will return two important URLs:
   <br />

   - authorizations: an array listing the URL(s) to query to get challenge information